Client Cache

 Optimistic Synchronization

 The background synchronization mechanism is suitable for most of the applications and provides the optimum performance and scalability to the application.
 However, for applications that are more sensitive and want to make sure that they are always served with the latest data, the pessimistic mode is designed for them.
-With this mode, when an application fetches data from the client cache, and the client cache holds that data, the client cache verifies the item version with the cluster cache.
-If an updated version of data is found in the cluster cache, it is fetched and updated into the client cache.
-Thus application is guaranteed to get the latest version of the CacheItem
+With this mode, when an application fetches data from the Client Cache, it verifies the item version with the cluster cache.
+If an updated version of data is found in the cluster cache, it is fetched and updated into the Client Cache.
+Thus, application is guaranteed to get the latest version of the CacheItem

 .